 Redirect - this is one of the most important tools of the ACD panel, allowing you to handle overflow and match the right agents with the right customers.
 When you tap the button, it will open a window with two tabs where you can redirect the call to either queues or agents.
 Select an agent or a queue in the appropriate tab and tap Redirect Call.

-- The agents redirect tab - only agents who have not answered a call yet are displayed.
+- AGENTS - only agents who have not answered a call yet are displayed.
 Notice how some agents are completely available - Waiting for Call, while other agents have their phone Ringing, and therefore may not be available.

-The queues redirect tab - Notice you can see how many calls are Holding and how many are Live calls.
+QUEUES - notice you can see how many calls are Holding and how many are Live calls.

 Join Call - allows you to participate in live calls.